csmathguy/fs_todo/README.md

 1. Run `npm run build` in the `client` folder.
 2. Serve the `client/build` folder from the Express server (already configured in `server/src/index.ts`).
 3. Access the app at `http://localhost:3001`.
+- **Feature Development**: Before developing a new feature, check the existing features in the `/features` folder to avoid conflicts with existing functionality.